 As a result of Project: Genesis intervention, Caitlin's Gen-factor manifested, giving her superhuman strength.

 Caitlin Fairchild was created in 1994 by writers Jim Lee and Brandon Choi and artist J. Scott Campbell when they created the young superhero team known as Gen 13.
 With her bright red hair, exaggerated figure, and great strength and intelligence, Fairchild quickly became the most popular and recognizable character on the team.

 During most of her Gen 13 career Caitlin was the acknowledged team leader, with John Lynch and Alex Fairchild as mentors to the team.
 After her father's death, Caitlin took full leadership of Gen 13.

-Caitlin's history is rebooted, Caitlin is still living with her adoptive parents when she mysteriously wakes up with a version of her familiar green uniform.
+Caitlin's history is rebooted: Caitlin is still living with her adoptive parents when she mysteriously wakes up with a version of her familiar green uniform.
 Her parents take this as a cue that their apparent mission to raise her is over.
-Soldiers enter her home and kills her parents and kidnap Caitlin.
+Soldiers enter her home, killing her parents and kidnapping Caitlin.

 The New 52

 Fairchild is a researcher for N.O.W.H.E.R.E., a clandestine organization that captures and experiments on metahuman youths, including Superboy.
 When the original head of the Superboy project is killed upon Superboy's awakening, she is put in charge, overseeing all aspects of Superboy's development.
 It would later be revealed that Caitlin is actually working undercover to bring N.O.W.H.E.R.E. down from the inside.

 Wildstorm / Image Comics